 Some popular wineries you might tour in wine country include Peter Cellars, Nicholson Ranch, and Starmont Winery & Vineyards.
 If you’re visiting in late summer or early fall, you’ll be greeted by lush, beautiful views of full vines and bursting grapes ready for harvest.
 At some of the wineries, you may be treated to a detailed description of the winemaking process.

 Planning Your San Francisco Trip

 Believe it or not, the best time to visit San Francisco is from September to November.
 The temperature in the city is best during the fall and the crowds are a lot less than in the summer.
 Summer is the peak of tourism for San Francisco, tourists hope for beautiful weather and a lot of sun, but this can be very disappointing.
-During summer, the temperature is not higher than 60℉ and there is a lot of chilly fog accompanied by sea winds, which makes the summer not the best time to be in the city.
-The room rates also rise in summer since it is peak season so be sure to book your hotel reservations months in advance if you want to visit the city during summertime.
+During summer, the average temperature is usually not higher than 60℉, and there is a lot of chilly fog accompanied by sea winds, which makes the summer not the best time to be in the city.
+The room rates also rise in summer since it is peak season, so be sure to book your hotel reservations months in advance if you want to visit the city during summertime.

 As mentioned before it is very important to pack a lot of layers when visiting San Francisco.
-The temperatures in the city can change very quickly and every neighborhood has its own climate some days, these are called microclimates (yes, these are REAL).
+The temperatures in the city can change very quickly, and every neighborhood has its own climate some days.
+These are called microclimates — yes, these are REAL.